 Can the FMA tell me which businesses to avoid?

-We publish an A-Z list of all the businesses and individuals we recommend investors be wary of.
+We publish a list of businesses and individuals we recommend investors be wary of.

 What do I do if I think someone has stolen my identity?